jimmelman/markdown-cv/index.md

 ## About

 Data Engineer.
 Designed/developed/optimised data transformation pipelines for the largest data migration project in Australian Superannuation history.
-(5+ million members and $2+ billion in assets).
+(5+ million members, $2+ billion in assets).
 Currently serving as Technical Lead (2 years), coordinating a team with a diverse set of ETL and data quality skills.

 ## Experience